The Schumacher Center for a New Economics is seeking an intern to assist with the operations of its unique research library.

 The Schumacher Center’s Library, home to a number of special collections and archives, was established in 1990 to meet the growing need for a research center to steward materials representing the rich tradition of community economics.
 Housed in South Egremont, Massachusetts, the library has grown to over 12,000 volumes of unique materials that explore the theory and practice of building ecologically and socially responsible economies.

-The 1,600-square-foot ground floor level of the Schumacher Center’s building is currently in the process of being renovated into a new space that will prove humidity and light control for the books, an office for the librarian, archival storage areas, and new bookshelf space for incoming collections.
+The 1,600-square-foot ground floor level of the Schumacher Center’s building was recently renovated into a new space that provides humidity and light control for the books, an office for the librarian, archival storage areas, and new bookshelf space for incoming collections.
 The renovated library will provide long-term protection of the integrity of the collections and build capacity for the Schumacher Center’s educational work.

 About the Internship

-The intern will be helping to move materials from the upstairs library space and into the new renovated library.
-They will also assist the Librarian with cataloging a new book collection (Mary Margaret and Charles Flint Kellogg) and in doing so gain a familiarity with LibraryWorld, the online library database, and the electronic records of the books and publications.
+The intern will assist the Librarian with cataloging new book collections and in doing so will gain a familiarity with LibraryWorld, the online library database, and the electronic records of the books and publications.

 The Library Intern will also have the following responsibilities: